Why I Started Kin: A Yoga Teacher's Rebellion Against Bad Design

 The Awakening

 I realized the yoga industry had gotten distracted by lifestyle branding and forgotten about the actual craft.
-We were selling dreams instead of building tools.

 The Philosophy